Online event 3rd March 2021, 12.30-14.00 GMT

 - Rika Preiser in the legacy of Paul Cilliers – Complexity and Postmodernism

-The speakers will each present and then discuss these issues with each other, before answering questions from the audience.
+In the event, the speakers were each interviewed and then discussed issues with each other, before answering questions from the audience.

 Peter Allen is Emeritus Professor at Cranfield University.
 He has a PhD in theoretical physics and from 1972-87 worked with Nobel Laureate, Ilya Prigogine at the Université Libre de Bruxelles.
 He then ran two Research Centres, focused on complexity, at Cranfield University.
 He has written and edited several books in the field of complexity and socio-economic modelling and published well over 200 articles.
 In 2011 he co-edited the Sage Handbook on Complexity and Management and in 2015 co-authored Embracing Complexity (OUP) with Jean Boulton and Cliff Bowman.